ArdenButterfield/glitch-art/glitcher/README.md

 ### Glitcher.rgb_to_srgb()

-Using the algorithm in https://surma.dev/things/ditherpunk/, convert an srgb image to rgb.
+Using the algorithm in https://surma.dev/things/ditherpunk/, convert an rgb image to srgb.

 ### Glitcher.dither(n, initial=-1)